 Passionate about Africa, wildlife and the people involved in protecting it

-Founded in 2009 and named after a young boy, Tim Weerstand, who passed away that year.
-Tim was passionate about all that Africa has to offer, the greatness and beauty of the continent, nature preservation and especially wildlife conservation.
+Timbo was founded in 2009 and named after a young boy, Tim Weerstand, who was passionate about all that Africa has to offer.
+The immense wilderness and the beauty of the African continent.
+Sadly Tim passed away that year.
+Through Timbo Afrka Foundation his passion becomes a legacy.

 About the Timbo Foundation